 - Pumpkin – Depending on the brand, canned pumpkin can have different names, but is the same thing: Pumpkin Puree, Pure Pumpkin, 100% Pumpkin, Organic Pure Pumpkin.
 Just be sure it is not Pumpkin Pie Filling.

 - Substitutions – I have only tested the recipe as written.
-You could swap the coconut sugar for granulated or cane sugar.
+The cane sugar is easily swapped 1:1 with coconut sugar or granulated sugar.